UnbreakableKid/react-class/lessons/2 - React/2 - Components.md

 There are two types of components in React:

 - **Functional components**: These are simple functions that take in props and return a React element.
 They are the most common type of component in React.
+  - Functional components are also known as stateless components because they do not have state or lifecycle methods.
+  - They don't require to return JSX, instead, they can return a string, a number, a boolean, null, or an array.
+  - They can be used with hooks to add state and lifecycle methods.
+  - They can be used to create custom hooks to share logic between components.

 - **Class components**: These are ES6 classes that extend `React.Component`.
 They have a `render` method that returns a React element.
 They are less common than functional components, but they are still used in some cases.
+  - Class components have state and lifecycle methods.
+  - Class components need to extend `React.Component` and have a `render` method that returns a React element.

 ### Props